Late Shang: North China Plain

 The core area of the Late Shang state lay in the eastern foothills of the Taihang Mountains, stretching from around 200 km north of Anyang to a similar distance to the south.

+Yinxu itself was 100 times larger than any known contemporaneous site in the North China Plain.

 In the immediate surroundings of the capital, the Huan River valley experienced a substantial increase in population and growth of regional centres during the Huanbei and Late Shang periods.

 The Guandimiao site west of Zhengzhou, near the southern end of the core area, is a well-preserved village, which apparently specialized in the production of pottery.

 Many Shang sites have been found in parts of Hebei to the north, especially around the modern city of Shijiazhuang.

 Taixi (in Gaocheng) seems to have been a strategic outpost near the northern frontier.

 In its Upper phase, the Erligang culture had expanded into Shandong, displacing the Yueshi culture.

 Late Shang material culture expanded further, confining the indigenous Zhenzhumen culture to the eastern part of the Jiaodong peninsula.

 Large concentrations of settlements occurred along the Ji River, centred on Daxinzhuang, and the adjacent shores of the Bohai, centred on Subutun.
 These were centres of salt production and harvesting of pearls and shells, as well as mining of copper and lead.

 Another concentration occurred to the west of the Taishan massif, in the valley of the Si River.

 These areas also feature aristocratic graves, some of them ramped tombs with human sacrifices like elite tombs at Xibeigang.

 The site at Subutun features a four-ramped tomb, the only one found outside Anyang, where they were reserved for royal burials.

 This is interpreted by some archaeologists as indicating a local rival, while others believe the occupant was a favourite of a Shang king.

 Another cluster of sites is found in western Shandong and eastern Henan around the Anqiu site, which had been inhabited since the Longshan period.

 The cemetery at Tianhu, north of the Dabie Mountains, is one of the southernmost sites with Late Shang features.

 The site also shares features with the many distinct local cultures surrounding it, and may be the lineage cemetery of a local Shang lord.